zhmcclient/python-zhmcclient/docs/development.rst

         .. _`list of open issues`: https://github.com/zhmcclient/python-zhmcclient/issues

-6. Commit your changes and push them upstream:
+5. Commit your changes and push them upstream:

     .. code-block:: text

         git add docs/changes.rst
-        git commit -sm "Started $MNU release."
+        git commit -sm "Start $MNU"
-        git push --set-upstream origin start-$MNU
+        git push --set-upstream origin start_$MNU

-7. On GitHub, create a pull request for branch ``start-$MNU``.
+6. On GitHub, create a Pull Request for branch ``start_M.N.U``.

+    Important: When creating Pull Requests, GitHub by default targets the ``master`` branch.
+If you are starting based on a stable branch, you need to change the target branch of the Pull Request to ``stable_M.N``.

-8. On GitHub, create a new milestone for development of the next release, e.g. ``M.N.U``.
+7. On GitHub, create a milestone for the new version ``M.N.U``.

     You can create a milestone in GitHub via Issues -> Milestones -> New Milestone.

-9. On GitHub, go through all open issues and pull requests that still have milestones for previous releases set, and either set them to the new milestone, or to have no milestone.
+8. On GitHub, go through all open issues and pull requests that still have milestones for previous releases set, and either set them to the new milestone, or to have no milestone.

-10. Once the CI tests on GitHub are complete, merge the pull request.

-11. Update your local ``master`` branch:
+9. On GitHub, once the checks for this Pull Request succeed:

+    * Merge the Pull Request (no review is needed)
+    * Delete the branch of the Pull Request (``start_M.N.U``)

+10. Checkout the branch the new version is based on, update it from upstream, and delete the local topic branch you created:

     .. code-block:: text

-        git checkout master
+        git checkout $BRANCH
         git pull
+        git branch -d start_$MNU